Feerdus95/part12-containers-applications/containerized-noteapp/README.md

 *Last updated: 2025-05-26*

-> **Note**: This is a containerized version of the NoteApp created for Full Stack Open 2024 Part 12 - Exercise 12.21.
+> **Note**: This is a production-ready containerized version of the NoteApp created for Full Stack Open 2024 Part 12 - Exercises 12.21 (Development) and 12.22 (Production).
 The application features a Spring Boot backend and React frontend, containerized with Docker and orchestrated using Docker Compose.

 A web application for creating, editing, and organizing notes with categories.
 Implemented as a Single Page Application (SPA) with a RESTful backend.

 ## Project Description

-NoteApp is an application that allows users to manage digital notes with the following functionalities:
+NoteApp is a production-ready containerized application that allows users to manage digital notes with the following features:

+### Key Production Features
+- **Containerized Architecture**: Fully containerized with Docker and orchestrated using Docker Compose
+- **Multi-stage Builds**: Optimized production images with minimal footprint
+- **Security**: Non-root user execution, minimal base images, and proper isolation
+- **Scalability**: Designed for horizontal scaling with proper state management
+- **Monitoring**: Health checks and logging configured for production use
+- **Performance**: Production-optimized Nginx configuration with caching and compression

+### Application Functionality

 ### Phase 1 (Implemented)
 - Create, edit, and delete notes